OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 - `/_syncs`
 - `/_derivatives`

-Note that an application may add custom keys to a `/meta` document, however they must not conflict with the standard keys defined here or in the future.
+Note that an application may add custom keys to a `_meta` document, however they must not conflict with the standard keys defined here or in the future.
 To avoid conflicts with the OADA spec, applications should avoid using custom keys that start with the underscore character.